UChiZhen/student30538-w26/README.md

 # Repository Structure

 Lectures are stored in the `lectures` folder.
 Within each folder, each lecture will have its own folder with slides.
 Each problem set and mini-lesson will have their own folders within their respective folders.
-Kickoff slides (slides discussed before lecture starts) are all contained in `kickoff`.

 ---
 # Accessing the Repository